13 Signs You Have An Emotionally Abusive Parent

 Keeping and maintaining healthy boundaries is essential for every relationship whether it be a parent-child relationship, spousal relationship, or work relationship.
 In a parent-child relationship, maintaining boundaries means letting your child explore the world and giving them enough space to learn and grow on their own without the fear of judgment.

-In an emotionally abusive relationship, a parent refuses to give a child enough privacy and is overly involved in their personal life.
+A sign of abusive parents is when they refuse to give a child enough privacy and is overly involved in their personal life.
 This could mean – in childhood – one or both parents rifling through your personal belongings and – in adulthood – it could mean asking inappropriate questions about your personal life, finances, or work.

 8. They Blame You For Their Problems

 Another sign of emotional abuse from a parent can be them refusing to take responsibility for their behavior and instead, blaming you for their stress and problems.
-An emotionally abusive parent will place blame for their actions on the feet of their child or other family members.
+An emotionally abusive father or mother will place blame for their actions on the feet of their child or other family members.

 Impact Of Emotional Abuse In A Parent-Child Relationship

-Emotional abuse can leave invisible scars and a lasting impression on a child’s psyche.
+Emotional abuse from parents can leave invisible scars and a lasting impression on a child’s psyche.
 This behavior can lead a child to develop problems such as:

 - Inability to develop nurturing relationships